 Even as times change and technology advances, the artisans grow the craft to keep up with times.
 While the traditional weave and design remain deep entrenched in their roots, the younger generation has taken up the responsibility of evolving it via institutional learning and even incorporating new designs like checks and lines into the textiles.

 Passion Lilie’s scarves are Kutch woven

-Passion Lilie has 6 scarves, all of which have been created via Kutch weaving.
+Passion Lilie has a variety of scarves created through the Kutch weaving process.
 The process is quite tedious and intricate - imagine separating each thread of yarn and placing it on the bobbin.
 The simple task of setting up a loom is also long and involved - setting up a pit loom can take up to 10 days!
 Weaving a saree, on the other hand, takes up to a minimum of two to three days.